Instability of nondiscrete free subgroups in Lie groups: Approximability of semisimple Lie groups

-\begin{proof} {\bf of (\ref{bounds}) and (\ref{der}).} For the proof of (\ref{bounds}) and (\ref{der}) we consider a complex neighborhood $\hgc\supset G$ of $G$ equipped with the natural structure of (local) complex Lie group.
-The left-invariant Riemann metric on $G$ extends up to a left-invariant Hermitian metric on $\hgc$.
-By definition, one has
+\begin{proof} {\bf of (\ref{bounds}) and (\ref{der}).} We consider a neighborhood $\hgc\supset G$ of $G$ in its complexification equipped with the natural structure of (local) complex Lie group.
+We denote $\hgco$ the identity component of $\hgc$, which is a connected neighborhood of $G_0$.
+The left-invariant Riemannian metric on $G$ extends to a left-invariant Riemannian metric on $\hgc$.
+By definition,